lim147/CS-3GC3/README.md

 # 3GC3_Final_Project

 To compile the project, use the command "make" while in the main directory.
+(Inside the Project Folder) The brief writeup is located in the "Prototype.pdf" file

 ## References: